Luc Kroon

-Luc Kroon (born 30 August 2001) is a Dutch swimmer from Volendam.
+Luc Kroon (born 30 August 2001) is a Dutch former swimmer from Volendam.
 He is the current holder of the Dutch records in swimming in the 400m freestyle and 800m freestyle short-course.
 He competed at the 2020 European Aquatics Championships in the 400 metre freestyle event.
 He won with the team the silver medal in the mixed 4 × 100 metre freestyle relay event.